FOREVER1019/RBMs/README.md

 Previous raster-based modeling attempts to calculate accessibility could bring considerable inaccuracies, with an average error of 23.81% for travel time-based accessibility estimation of 215 urban road networks worldwide and a 65.14% error in post-disaster accessibility assessment of an earthquake-prone city.
 Here we propose a transportation network rasterization model for remarkably accurate accessibility assessment.
 Its high accuracy and robustness, as demonstrated by an empirical analysis of urban road networks, a theoretical analysis of lattices and simulations of random planar graphs, are a consequence of its novel local connection mechanism in combination with the hierarchical structure and edge density range of real networks.
 Successful applications in accurately mapping large-scale multimodal accessibility at a national scale and assessing post-earthquake accessibility demonstrate its utility to support many sustainability-related research and policy needs.

-The code set ‘RBMs’ aims to calculate the accessibility estimation error of the 35 RBMs in 215 urban road networks worldwide; test the robustness of the OLC-RBM and the TMS-RBM to changes in the cell configuration, traffic condition, accessibility index and area size; calculate the accessibility estimation error of the OLC-RBM and the TMS-RBM in accurately mapping the multimodal accessibility to healthcare facilities in China, estimating the car-metro multimodal accessibility under peak traffic conditions in Wuhan, as well as precisely estimate the post-disaster transportation accessibility of an earthquake-prone city.
+The RBMs aims to calculate the accessibility estimation error of the 35 RBMs in 215 urban road networks worldwide; test the robustness of the OLC-RBM and the TMS-RBM to changes in the cell configuration, traffic condition, accessibility index and area size; calculate the accessibility estimation error of the OLC-RBM and the TMS-RBM in accurately mapping the multimodal accessibility to healthcare facilities in China, estimating the car-metro multimodal accessibility under peak traffic conditions in Wuhan, as well as precisely estimate the post-disaster transportation accessibility of an earthquake-prone city.

+Unfortunately, some data (specially the Chinese road network) are too large to be hosted here.
+We have put all data in the paper “A Method for Rasterizing Transportation Networks to Support”

 # System Requirements